etsisk/picodon/README.md

 -->
 ## Documentation

-str-parse exports the `parse` and `resolver` functions.
+The _str-parse_ library exposes a `parse` and `resolver` function.
 The `parse` function accepts two arguments: a config object and optionally, a resolver function, and returns a configured parser that can be invoked with string values.

 At a high level, a configured parser has the following flow: